U.S. House tees up first Trump impeachment vote

 Trump made his request to Zelenskiy for an investigation into the Bidens after withholding $391 million in security aid approved by Congress to help Ukraine fight Russian-backed separatists in eastern Ukraine.
 Zelenskiy agreed to Trump’s requests.
 The aid was later provided.

-Also on Thursday, a federal judge in Washington will hear arguments as Democrats seek to force former White House counsel Don McGahn to testify about Trump’s efforts to undermine Special Counsel Robert Mueller’s investigation into Russia’s interference in the 2016 presidential election.

-Reporting by Lawrence Hurley; Additional reporting by Patricia Zengerle and Jan Wolfe; Editing by Andy Sullivan and Peter Cooney
+Reporting by Patricia Zengerle; Additional reporting by Lawrence Hurley, Jan Wolfe, Doina Chiacu; Editing by Andy Sullivan, Peter Cooney and Bernadette Baum